bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 2. The **head** block will be extended by a search form and a logo.
 In the search form we will add **input** and **button** blocks.
 A **Logo** block will be rendered as a link to [bem.info](https://bem.info/) site.
 Using [bem-tools commands](https://bem.info/tools/bem/bem-tools/commands/) we will create new blocks and redefine some blocks from a library.

-3. A list of goods will be added to a page's body.
+3. A list of goods will be added to a page body.
 We will declare it in BEMJSON as a **goods** block and create corresponding BEMHTML template for it.
 New CSS rules for this block will provide correct layout for a list of goods.

 4. For correct appliance of CSS rules and JavaScript implementation of a block we will provide additional dependencies in a `deps.js` file.